What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Description-Based Bias Benchmark

 \subsection{Bias Measures}

-To evaluate hidden biases in LLMs, we measure their response disparities between pairs of demographic identities (same types of descriptor).
+To evaluate biases by a description-based method in LLMs, we measure their response disparities between pairs of demographic identities (same types of descriptors).
 Two answer options are designed to implicitly represent a pair of opposite bias-related concepts respectively, ensuring that either option remains a reasonable choice for the model.
 The primary bias metric is the difference in model-selected answers when demographic identities change while all other variables remain constant.
 For instance, if a model consistently selects different answers for male and female identity pairs, it suggests that one option aligns with male-associated stereotypes while the other aligns with female-associated stereotypes.
-Therefore, rather than assessing the overall level of bias, we focus on analyzing pairwise one-by-one differences between question responses as an indicator of hidden bias.
+Thus, rather than assessing the overall level of bias, we focus on analyzing pairwise one-by-one differences between question responses as an indicator of bias.
 Table~\ref{tab:bias_des} also outlines how each descriptor is paired with its counterpart within the same type and category, ensuring demographic identity is the only distinguishing factor.

-For our proposed HBB, we calculate the probability of selecting each answer option based on repeated model evaluations.
+For our proposed DBB, we calculate the probability of selecting each answer option based on repeated model evaluations.
 Each question is evaluated at least ten times, and the response distribution is used to determine selection probabilities.
 For a given set of bias-related concept pairs hidden in descriptions, we compare model responses across different demographic identities with the same demographic descriptor type, forming paired question comparisons.
 Specifically, Figure~\ref{fig:motivation} example (b) illustrates a test instance in the Gender category, using the third type of demographic descriptor to represent female and male identities (Table~\ref{tab:bias_des}).
 In both questions, option A corresponds to ``bad at math'', while option B represents ``good at math''.
 For Question 1, we define the probability of selecting option A as $P_1(A)$ and option B as $P_1(B)$, where $P_1(A) + P_1(B) = 100\%$.
 We apply the same calculation for $P_2(A)$ and $P_2(B)$ in Question 2.
 Consequently, the probability difference between answer options within a test instance is:

 where $\mathcal{S} \in [0, 100]$ measures the absolute probability difference.
 An unbiased model, free from stereotypes, should result in an ideal score of 0, indicating that the model responses will not be affected by shifting demographic identities.